There are currently no products in the cart.

-When your body is in a caloric deficit, it must turn to itself for the energy it needs to properly function.
-This is precisely the reason your body stores fat!
-When we don’t have enough energy coming in from our diet, our bodies convert stored fat into energy to compensate.
+When your body is in a caloric deficit, it ultimately has to turn to itself to meet its energy needs — this is precisely the reason your body stores fat in the first place.
+When you don’t have enough energy coming in through your diets, your body ultimately ends up converting stored fat into energy in order to compensate.

-The issue is, when you are in a caloric deficit, your body isn’t picky; it will take any energy source it can get.
-While it may get some of the needed energy from converting stored fat, it is just as happy converting lean muscle tissue into calories.
+The only issue is, when you’re in a caloric deficit, your body isn’t picky; it will take any energy source it can get.
+While it may wind up meeting some of its energy needs through converting stored fat, your body s just as happy cannibalizing lean muscle tissue.

 How to combat muscle loss with a caloric deficit

 in order to avoid losing muscle mass during a weight cut, make sure that you’re not restricting your calories too much.
-When your calories are severely restricted, your body tends to convert more muscle tissue into energy compared to when they’re only moderately restricted.
+When your calories are severely restricted, your body tends to target more muscle tissue compared to when they’re only moderately restricted.

-While imposing a larger restriction on your calorie intake will indeed produce more rapid weight loss, but research has consistently found that rapid weight loss is associated with greater losses in lean muscle mass.
+While imposing a larger restriction on your calorie intake will indeed produce more rapid weight loss, research has consistently found that rapid weight loss is closely associated with greater losses in lean muscle mass.

 The researchers ultimately found that similar amounts of weight were lost in both test groups; however, the group involved in the rapid weight loss program lost similar amounts of muscle and fat.
 The gradual weight loss group, on the other hand, almost exclusively lost fat, not muscle.